digitalocean/doctl/README.md

 #### Arch Linux

+`doctl` is available in the official Arch Linux repository:

+    sudo pacman -S doctl

-Arch users not using a package manager can install from the [AUR](https://aur.archlinux.org/packages/doctl-bin/).
+As an alternative you can install it from the [AUR](https://aur.archlinux.org/packages/doctl-bin/).

 #### Nix supported OS